 The new requirements definitely add a burden on facilities … where AI really has added benefit is automated monitoring.

 Five years ago … you’d spend days trying to figure issues out.
 With AI, you’re able to focus on outputs in real-time.
-There’s real value in not having manual, labour-intensive, time-cut sampling.”- Sam Reeves, CEO, Resource Futures
+There’s real value in not having manual, labour-intensive, time-cut sampling.”- Sam Reeve, CEO, Resource Futures

 Sam went on to highlight the fact that the facilities already using AI waste analytics can apply the same technology to operations and regulation: